-John serves on TCP's Board of Directors, as Chair of the Forum Committee, and as a member of the Screening Committee.
+John serves on TCP's Board of Directors, as Chair of the Communications Committee, and as a member of the Screening Committee.

 Early in the summer of 1982 prior to my beginning seminary in the fall, I was appointed as a licensed local pastor to a part time pastorate in a small town congregation.
 My first year of seminary completely stripped away my naïve faith and provided nothing to take its place except skepticism and doubt.
 I didn’t become an atheist at that point, but I did reject much of Christianity.
 I came to believe that the divine incarnation and resurrection of Jesus were crass fabrications.
 I could no longer fool myself into believing in anything supernatural.
 While cognitive dissonance prevented me from pushing the envelope too far and fully working out in detail what I did and did not believe, whatever was left of my belief in God was pretty far away from a traditional position.
 I gravitated toward Joseph Campbell’s writings on myth and a sort of a Jungian, metaphorical understanding of God.

 I resonated with the idea that some truths can only be embodied in stories and folklore that have been passed down and shaped over many generations.
 I studied cultural anthropology in order to broaden my understanding of religious ritual and to explore the generic role that shamans, priests, and other spiritual leaders have historically played in society.
 Science may have made it impossible to believe in the literal truth of scripture, but the need for the sense of meaning that spiritual traditions have long provided remained.
 I didn’t consider it my job to point out to my unsuspecting parishioners that religion was all myth; instead, my goal was to shape a community around the symbolic meaning of God.